-- Ext2 and Ext3 support attributes that affect how data can be manipulated. - The chattr command can change these file system attributes. - The lsattr command will list the file system attributes. - Extended attributes can only be set by the root user, unless the user\xattr mount option is in effect.
+- The Linux Extended filesystems support attributes that affect how data can be manipulated. - The chattr command can change these file system attributes. - The lsattr command will list the file system attributes. - Extended attributes can only be set by the root user, unless the user_xattr mount option is in effect.